pavr1/local/server/docs/Database.md

 - `id`: Primary key, UUID (auto-generated)
 - `existence_id`: Foreign key reference to specific existence/batch that was wasted
 - `waste_type`: Type of waste (expired, damaged, spoiled, theft, other)
-- `quantity_wasted`: Amount of ingredient units that were wasted
+- `items_wasted`: Amount of items in a unit that were wasted
-- `remaining_quantity`: How many units were left in the existence before waste
 - `unit_type`: Unit of measurement (Liters, Gallons, Units, Bag)
-- `financial_loss`: Calculated monetary value of wasted ingredients
+- `financial_loss`: Calculated as items_wasted * existence price per unit
 - `waste_date`: When the waste was discovered/reported
 - `reported_by`: Foreign key reference to employee who reported the waste
 - `reason`: Detailed explanation of why the waste occurred